Mangopay/api-docs/page/21_response-codes.md

 ## Formats used
 **Dates**
-All date and time values are displayed as integer numbers and represent the number of seconds since the Unix Epoch (January 1 1970 00:00:00 GMT), like [PHP time()](http://php.net/manual/en/function.time.php) function.
+All date and time values are displayed as integer numbers and represent the number of seconds since the Unix Epoch (January 1 1970 00:00:00 UTC), like [PHP time()](http://php.net/manual/en/function.time.php) function.
 The date/time property type in the specification is specified as “Time”, the actual JSON type is “Number”.

 **Case Sensitive Parameters**
 The field and parameter names in requests are case sensitive.